This site contains no information about the edibility or toxicity of mushrooms.

 Suillus americanus, also known as American slippery Jack, is a small- to medium-sized bolete with a slimy, bright yellow cap.
-The mushroom grows solitary to clustered on soil in association with pines, particularly eastern white pine.
+The mushroom grows singly or in clusters on soil in association with pines, particularly eastern white pine.

 broadly convex with a small umbo (a central elevation) to flat with age.
 The margin has a soft cottony, yellowish veil material which leaves brownish patches as it dries.
 The colour is bright yellow with red or brownish streaks and hairy patches.
 When the fruit body is young and moist, the surface is slimy.
 Pores

 angular (slightly wider than long) and yellow.
-Spores
+Stem

 on the MushroomExpert.Com Web site.